Rent to Retirement | Blog

 Communication

 Being an out-of-state landlord can be one of the easiest things you do - you simply wake up to see a rental deposit in your bank account.
-OR it can be the most excruciating experiences if you can’t ever get in touch with the PM Company when needed.
+OR it can be the most excruciating experience if you can’t ever get in touch with the PM Company when needed.

 Make sure you understand the methods of communication and their typical response time to ensure there are no delays in correspondence!